Emeritus Professor of Music

 Dykstra’s Two Rags for Bassoon and Piano are published by International Opus.
 Many of his piano pieces for children have been published by the Willis Music Co., the Boston Music Co., Centerstream Publications, and Spectrum Music Press.

 In the past few years Dykstra has been involved in a recording project on the Centaur label with a faculty colleague, violinist Dr. Thomas Wood.
 2016 saw the release of their CD Jean Baptiste Singelée: The Opera Fantasies for Violin and Piano, Vol. 1.
 In the spring of 2017 the Dutch magazine Stretto—Magazine for Art, History and Music reviewed this CD, commenting that “Dykstra is a superb pianist.”
-Volume 2 in the Singelee series will be released in 2017.
+Volume 2 in the Singelee series was released in 2017, and further additions to the series are planned.